 Districts are required to post test administration dates and procedural requirements for the PSAT, NMSQT, and AP exams on their websites.
 A school district that does not maintain a website must publish a notice in a newspaper in the district or county.

-- Increasing the workload of existing employees - Outsourcing or contracting for appropriate services or equipment - Purchasing tests develop corrective action plans if assigned the lowest rating under the financial accountability system.
+- Increasing the workload of existing employees - Outsourcing or contracting for appropriate services or equipment - · Purchasing tests

 FINANCIAL INTEGRITY RATING SYSTEM OF TEXAS (FIRST)